Quantum Information Dimension and Geometric Entropy: Examples

 \subsection{Case 3: Chaotic Dynamics and Quantum Fractals}

 While the examples above clarify the meaning of, and the technology behind, information dimension, its strength resides in estimating the dimension of complex probability distributions, especially those whose support is fractal \cite{Beck93,Dorf99a,Feld12}.
-These objects have interesting features, such as structural self-similarity and spontaneous statistical fluctuations, and often arise as invariant distributions of the dynamics of complex systems.
+These objects have interesting features, such as structural self-similarity and spontaneous statistical fluctuations, and they often arise as asymptotic invariant distributions of the dynamics of complex systems.

 The geometric formalism allows us to show how examples imported from the classical theory of dynamical systems, leading up to fractal invariant sets, are part and parcel of the phenomenology of quantum systems.
 In particular, by exploiting the fact that the Fubini-Study uniform measure on $\mathbb{C}P^1$ in $(p,\phi)$ coordinates is proportional to the Lebesgue measure on the square $[0,1] \times [0,2\pi]$, we look at two well-known examples of chaotic dynamical systems with chaotic attractors with fractal support---the Extended Baker's Map \cite{Farm83} and Chirikov Standard Map \cite{Chir79}.
 We show how to directly implement them in quantum systems by leveraging geometric quantum mechanics.